contentacms/contenta_jsonapi/docs/demos-consumers-implementation-guidelines.md

 ## Pages documentation

-It follows some documentation describing the various pages of the wireframes, in case someone gets stuck
+It follows some documentation describing the various pages of the wireframes, in case someone gets stuck.
+Informations are comming from this drupal issue : https://www.drupal.org/node/2818741

 ### Front page
 wireframe : https://www.drupal.org/files/issues/1%20-%20Umami%20Front%20wirefame%20v4.png